AI-generated

 Key Excerpts

-• "Acceptance by the employees of an early retirement age option must be explicit, voluntary, free, and uncompelled.
-While an employer may unilaterally retire an employee earlier than the legally permissible ages under the Labor Code, this prerogative must be exercised pursuant to a mutually instituted early retirement plan."
+• "Acceptance by the employees of an early retirement age option must be explicit, voluntary, free, and uncompelled."

 Precedents Cited

 • Philippine Veterans Bank Employees Union-NUBE v.
-The Philippine Veterans Bank — Cited as the controlling precedent establishing that PVB is a private entity whose employees are governed by the Labor Code, not the Civil Service Law.
+The Philippine Veterans Bank — Doctrinal precedent holding PVB is a private corporation, not a government-owned or controlled corporation, despite its special charter.

 Provisions

-• Section 3, Rule 15 of the Internal Rules of the Supreme Court — This rule, which prohibits second motions for reconsideration, was cited and discussed by the Court as the basis for the general rule from which it was creating an exception in this specific case.
+• Section 3, Rule 15 of the Internal Rules of the Supreme Court — Prohibition on second motions for reconsideration and exceptions thereto.

 Notable Concurring Opinions